Global business travel won't see full recovery until 2026: report

 The group said recovery was "short-circuited" in late 2021 and early 2022 by the Omicron variant of Covid-19, but that trips surged after that once Covid cases fell.

-Major obstacles to a full recovery include high energy prices, labor shortages, Covid lockdowns, regional impacts due to the war in Ukraine and sustainability concerns.
+Major obstacles to a full recovery include high energy prices, labour shortages, Covid lockdowns, regional impacts due to the war in Ukraine and sustainability concerns.